Irantxe language: Vowels

 The vowel inventory of Irántxe-Mỹky is large, with 21 phonemic vowels.
 Vowel length and nasalization are contrastive in the language.
 The role of tone is not clear.

 In many words, /ə/ alternates with /ɛ/.

 The maximal syllable shape may be CVC or CjVC word-medially, depending on the analysis.
 Word-finally, only CV ~ CʲV syllables occur.

 Orthography

 The linguist Ruth Monserrat, along with native speaker Beth Jurusi, developed a system for spelling the Mỹky dialect.

 Lexicon

-Loukotka (1968) lists the following basic vocabulary items for the Irántxe dialect, later expanded in Holanda's (1960) larger vocabulary list.
+Words in the Irántxe dialect are taken from Loukotka (1968) and Holanda's (1960) larger vocabulary list.
 The Mỹky words derive from the dictionary compiled by Monserrat.